 How Do You Calculate Total Cost of Employment on Deel?

-The platform fee is just one layer.
-Your actual cost per employee depends heavily on which country you're hiring in, because employer payroll taxes and mandatory benefits vary dramatically.
-Here's a realistic cost calculation for three common hiring destinations, based on employer tax rate data from People Managing People (2025) and publicly available statutory contribution rates:
+Platform fees are just one layer of total employment cost.
+Actual cost per employee depends heavily on which country you’re hiring in, because employer payroll taxes and mandatory benefits vary dramatically.
+Below is a realistic cost calculation for three common hiring destinations, based on employer tax rate data from People Managing People (2025) and publicly available statutory contribution rates:

 Example: Hiring a $6,000/month Employee